How to become a Beekeeper

 - Contact from your Bee Buddy to arrange the start of your training.*

-please register your interest with our Education Officer.
-Email: firstname.lastname@example.org.
+Please register your interest for our next available course with our Education Officer.
+Email: email@example.com.